davidtchiu/davidtchiu.github.io/teaching/cs161/hwk4.robot/index.md

   Your browser does not support the video tag.
 </video>

-Thanks to abstraction, we can ignore how to get the head to move smoothly (since Circle objects already provide that functionality!) and focus on making the movements appear like it's shaking side to side.
-This method should only be a few lines of code.
+Thanks to **abstraction**, we can ignore the details on *how* to get the head to move smoothly (since `Circle` objects already provide that functionality!).
+We only need to focus on making the movements appear like the head is shaking side to side.
+This method should only be a couple lines of code.
 Test and ensure it is working.

 - Write a method, `waveHand()` that causes the Robot to raise its left hand up and down twice (see video above).
 Again, this method should only be a few line of code.

-- Isn't abstraction and modularity great?
-Because the coders before us had ensured Circles (and other objects) are expertly coded and tested, we don't need to worry about their implementation details.
-We simply called their existing methods to do what we want.
+- Isn't abstraction great?
+Because the coders before us had ensured `Circle`s (and other objects) are expertly coded and tested, we don't need to worry about their implementation details.
+We simply called their existing methods to do what we want, so that our focus can stay on the task at hand.

 #### Part 3: Behaviors - Adding Movement